Your baby will spend a lot of time in their crib, so it’s important for you to decide what you want out of it.

-- It might be hard for short moms to reach their babies.
+- It might be hard for shorter moms to reach their babies.

-This folds totally flat, so you never have to worry about finding a place to store it.
-It only takes a couple of minutes to get it completely folded up.
-Once it is, it fits in any closet and sits right against the wall.
+This crib folds totally flat, so you never have to worry about finding a place to store it.
+It only takes a couple of minutes to fold it completely.
+Once folded, it fits in any closet and sits flush against the wall.
 It’s a good option for traveling — your baby will always have a place to sleep when you stay overnight in hotels.

-It comes with wheels so you can roll it around and the wheels lock so you don’t have to worry about your baby getting into mischief when they’re old enough to push off from the wall.
+It comes with wheels so you can roll it around, but they lock, so you don’t have to worry about your baby getting into mischief when they’re old enough to push off from the wall.